-If you are thinking of doing a major kitchen remodel that will totally change the look of your home, one of the things that you don’t want to do is date it.
+If you are thinking of kitchen remodeling that will totally change the look of your home, one of the things you don’t want to do is date it.
 Nothing dates an area more quickly than choosing the trendiest colors of the moment.
 What is hot today can look old a decade from now.
 Fortunately, there are a number of classic colors and kitchen color combinations that remain timeless and will make your kitchen look just as fresh years from now as it does today.
 Consider these colors when planning your new kitchen.

 All Shades of Blue